By: Mandeep S.S. Gill and Michael Baumer

 This is what we then see in the above plot from the paper, where the horizontal axis is the galaxy separation (in arcminutes), the vertical axis is the correlation w times the separation θ (this multiplication by θ causes the plotted values to increase and then decrease, despite w decreasing from left to right).
 The numbers in the upper left indicate which distance bin (where distance is measured from us to the object) we are looking at the correlation function in, from nearest on the left to farthest on the right.
 The points are our observations, and the blue line is from a ΛCDM model (i.e. our current best picture of the Universe) after the best fit value is extracted from combining information from this analysis with that of the other two techniques discussed below.
 The grey band shaded area has been excluded from our final analysis, because when galaxies are close together (where θ is small), complex interactions between galaxies (sometimes termed ‘gastrophysics’) introduce large uncertainties into the model.

 2. Galaxy-Galaxy Lensing: The second two-point function, known as a "galaxy-shear" correlation compares the position of each galaxy with the shapes of every other one.
 Because galaxies like to clump together, and because those clumps contain the largest mass concentrations (which will lead to gravitational lensing), it follows that you are likely to find galaxies with the most distorted shapes in places where there are lots of other galaxies aligned with them.

 Technically speaking, this galaxy-shear correlation function is a correlation between the locations of lens galaxies (which act as cosmic magnifying glasses), and the "tangential shear" (called γt) of galaxies around them.
-This is called tangential shear because the image of galaxies gets stretched tangentially relative to a central mass, as illustrated in the right-hand panels of this image: https://upload.wikimedia.org/wikipedia/commons/9/9c/Shapenoise.svg
+This is called tangential shear because the image of galaxies gets stretched tangentially relative to a central mass, as illustrated in the right-hand panels of this image (follow the link to see it): https://upload.wikimedia.org/wikipedia/commons/9/9c/Shapenoise.svg